argilla-io/argilla/docs/_source/guides/llms/practical_guides/update_dataset.md

 ## Update suggestions in existing records

-Existing suggestions can also be modified and updated Argilla `v1.14.0` using the same method as the one in the section above.
+Existing suggestions can also be modified and updated from Argilla `v1.14.0` using the same method as the one in the section above.
 This will overwrite any existing suggestions.

 ```python
 # load the dataset